MicrosoftDocs/xamarin-docs/docs/android/get-started/hello-android/hello-android-quickstart.md

 }
 ```

 Now it's time to set the application icon.
 By default, Visual Studio for Mac will provide a default icon for the project.
-Let's delete these files from the solution, and replace them with a different icon.
+Delete these files from the solution, and replace them with a different icon.
 Expand the **Resources** folder in the **Solution Pad**.
 Notice that there are five folders that are prefixed with **mipmap-**, and that each of these folders contains a single **Icon.png** file:

 [![mipmap- folders and Icon.png files](hello-android-quickstart-images/xs/23-mipmap-folders-sml.png)](hello-android-quickstart-images/xs/23-mipmap-folders.png#lightbox)